*** SPOILER ALERT ***

 Well, you would too, if your phone buzzed so much it felt like there was a bee constantly flying about in your pocket.
 But yes, again, also true.

-“And thirdly, you execute The Thinker look so convincingly, I genuinely start to wonder if your furrowed brow is actually engraved.”
+“And thirdly, you execute The Thinker look so convincingly, I genuinely start to believe your furrowed brow is actually carved out of bronze.”

 That made me soon release from my statuesque pose.